omkaradhali/omkaradhali/README.md

 👋 Hey, I'm Omkar,

-I'm a software engineer working in New York with about 7 years of experience.
+I'm a software engineer working in New York with more than 7 years of experience.
 I'm a full stack engineer who enjoys working on both front-end and back-end.

 I use Python, Javascript, React almost on a daily basis.

-On this blog I mostly talk about Design Patterns, System Design and few other things I find interesting.
+I have a [blog](https://omkaradhali.dev/series/design-patterns).
+I mostly talk about Design Patterns, System Design and few other things I find interesting.

 I'm . . .